cirosantilli/android-cheat/README.md

 # Android Cheat

-Dozens of minimal Android 23 demo apps, each an example of one single Android API concept.

-Tested on Ubuntu 15.10 host, Android Tools [r25.2.5](https://stackoverflow.com/questions/9555337/how-to-downgrade-my-sdk-version), Android 6.0.1 device.
+Dozens of minimal Android demo apps, each a example of one single Android API concept.
+Tested on Ubuntu 16.04 host, Android Studio 2.3.3, Android SDK 26, and an Android 6.0.1 device.

 1. [Getting started](getting-started.md)
 1. [Examples](examples.md)